-My research is at the intersection of ecology and evolution; I study how the movement of species and changing environments alter evolutionary trajectories.
+My current research is at the intersection of ecology and evolution; I study how the movement of species and changing environments alter evolutionary trajectories.
 I look at these dynamics during species' range expansions, which can both influence and instigate rapid evolution.
 I'm particularly interested in biological invasions and how we can use invasions to understand basic biological questions and improve conservation of native ecosystems.

 The tamarisk leaf beetle, a biological control agent for tamarisk.